ZetaRet/ide-protoss/README.md

 - number of tokens
 - name of package [click to open package json in IDE]
 - name of json descriptor [click to open json descriptor in IDE]
-- number of properties
+- number of properties INSTANCE-STATIC
-- number of methods
+- number of methods INSTANCE-STATIC
 - inherit supers [click on each name to open JS ProtoSS Class in IDE]

 ## Zeta Ret ProtoSS Library - Prototype Supers-Subclass